bec-archer/SR80-Manuals/user-manual.md

 **Who can set and clear:** Tech Station and Admin only.
 Front Counter sees the flag and its reason but can't change it.

 **Important:**
+- Both "Marked Waiting" and "Resumed Work" events appear in the item's **Repair History** timeline, so the front counter can see exactly when work was paused and why.
 - The waiting flag works offline — set it even if the Wi-Fi is down and it'll sync when you're back.
 - Admin can also manage the list of waiting reasons via **Admin Settings → Manage Lists → Waiting**.